DivineOmega/json-key-value-store/README.md

 ## Installation

-The `json-key-value-store` package can be easily installed using Composer.
+This JSON Key Value Store package can be easily installed using Composer.
 Just run the following command from the root of your project.

 ```
 composer require divineomega/json-key-value-store